+44 (0) 207 252 3900 [email protected]

 This is all a continuation of trends in previous years, such as female empowerment and grit and dirt in the images.
 It’s taken these two concepts and married them in a really clever way.

 The search terms gritty woman and heroine have shot up in recent months, which shows there’s a growing market for this kind of trend.
 This gritty woman movement isn’t about looking pretty or trying to seduce or please someone else.
-Instead, it’s all about prioritizing yourself and your goals and doing what you want despite what others may think.
+Instead, it’s all about prioritising yourself and your goals and doing what you want despite what others may think.

 There’s been more support for diversity overall as well as acceptance for other peoples and cultures.
 LGBT has seen an explosion in search queries, and diverse itself has seen quite a rise as well.